Chapter 37

 Let us notice the following verses,

-4-5 … All the men of Sodom had become homosexuals and wanted to have sexual relations with the angels.
+4-5 … All the men of Sodom had become homosexuals and wanted to have relations with the angels.

 9 … It is interesting to note that the men of Sodom considered Lot as a stranger.
 In other words, even though he lived in the city of Sodom he did not participate in their activities and customs.